 The Shōgun held absolute power throughout Japan for hundreds of years, with dominance comparable to that of a King.

-Even though the Shogunate within Japan ended in 1868, a new Shogunate begun in the NBA in 2003 lead by Lebron James, who is still in power to this current day.
+Even though the Shogunate within Japan ended in 1868, a new Shogunate begun in 2003 lead by Shogun James, who is still in power to this current day.
 Shōgun James has continually been the most powerful force within the association, dominating his 14 year career, proving year after year that there is still no general in the league who can take his place on the throne.

 Shaquille O'Neal was one of the most dominant players ever in the NBA.
 At 7 ft 1' and tipping the scales at 325 lb, he can easily be compared to Japan's finest sumo wrestlers.
-It wasn't only about this size though, his agility and coordination was comparable to many NBA guards.
+It wasn't only about this size though, his agility and coordination was comparable to many guards.

 Nobody was as pure with the ball and creating for his team in such a unique way.
 He was popular with team mates and fans.
-His popularity has continued well after his NBA career and his highlights can be found sprinkled throughout youtube.
+His popularity has continued well after his career and his highlights can be found sprinkled throughout youtube.

 Beautiful basketball art presented as museum quality prints on archival paper.
 All prints are available in the Store in the Japanese 'Oban' format and are printed on A3 (11.7" x 16.5") and A2 (16.5" x 23.4") 300gsm acid free paper with archival pigment inks.
 The full collection of artworks are available individually and as sets of 2 or 3.

 Thank you & Enjoy.